 Monday – Friday 6:00 p.m. - 7:30 p.m.

 Weekends and holidays 1:00 p.m. - 3:00 p.m.

 6:00 p.m. - 7:30 p.m.

 Patients can be called between 8:00 a.m. - 9:30 p.m.
 No calls will be accepted during unit activities and programming.
-Phones are turned off during these times.
+For therapeutic reasons the phones are turned off during groups and activities.

 - Patient phone numbers: 610-663-3292 or 610-663-3272

 - Please limit phone conversations to 10 minutes per call.